-All my classes include a number of variation design options, which helps my students to personalise the jewellery they make.
+All my classes include a number of design options and examples, which really helps my students develop their own creativity and personalise the jewellery they make.

 “Had great day today Samantha… My sister loved, loved, loved the red and silver necklace I made in class for her.
 She thinks it really looks professional.
 Well it’s all in the tuition .
 Thanks and best wishes,” Norma

 “Thanks, Samantha, for another fantastic day at the leather/cord jewellery class yesterday.
 I agree with Norma, the tuition and relaxed way in which the classes are run make them enjoyable and easy to follow.
 Thanks again and I look forward to attending more classes in the Spring.”
 Andrea